The Pātaka of Ngāti Tumatauenga: NZ Ordnance Corps Locations 1840 to 1996

 • The New Zealand Divisional Mobile Laundry and Forward Decontamination unit was formed on 22 September 1941.

-Concurrent with the reorganisation of the 2nd NZEF after the Greek Campaign, the NZOC maintenance services started to be formalised into a fully functional workshop system of Base, Divisional and field workshops.
-Following closely behind the British, who, with the increased mechanisation of the battlefield, reformed its maintenance and repair organisations and form them into a single Corps of Electrical and Mechanical Engineers (EME) on 1 October 1942, assuming responsibility for all RAOC, ASC and Royal Engineer Workshops, Recovery Sections and LADs.
-New Zealand and Australia followed suit on 1 December 1942, followed by India on 1 May 1943 and Canada on 22 February 1944.[13]
+Concurrent with the reorganisation of the 2nd NZEF after the Greek Campaign, the NZOC maintenance services began formalising into a fully functional workshop system comprising Base, Divisional, and field workshops.
+This initiative closely mirrored developments in the British forces, which restructured their maintenance and repair organisations in response to the increased mechanisation of the battlefield.
+They consolidated these entities into a single Corps of Electrical and Mechanical Engineers (EME) on 1 October 1942, assuming responsibility for all RAOC, ASC, and Royal Engineer Workshops, Recovery Sections, and LADs.
+New Zealand and Australia adopted a similar approach on 1 December 1942, followed by India on 1 May 1943, and Canada on 22 February 1944.[13]

 Maadi 1941